Expert’s Guide: Generative AI Prompts for Maximum Efficiency

 Some of their learnings include how to—and how not to—phrase things (such as using ‘do’ to provide guidance rather than ‘don’t’), how to structure the instructions (such as putting example texts in quotations), and limitations in what the AI tools can do no matter how specific your prompt becomes.

-As a starting point for crafting effective prompts, make sure they are:
+As a starting point for crafting effective prompts for AI, make sure they are:

 But that’s just enough to get you started.
-There’s a great resource here that shows you how to generate prompts.
-It outlines 26 guiding principles for prompt creation when using LLMs (Large Language Models).
+There’s a great resource here that shows you how to generate better prompts yourself.
+It outlines 26 guiding principles for good prompt creation when using LLMs (Large Language Models).

 Some of our favorites are: